mangila/webshop/README.md

 # webshop

-Spring Boot Enterprisy Implementation as a Webshop (Mostly want to play around with JSONB Column in Postgres)
+Spring Boot Enterprisy Implementation as a Webshop (Mostly want to play around with JSONB Column in Postgres and Event Sourcing)